-Special offer: Enjoy US$2.50 off our Exotic Fruits and Barrio Transformation Tours!
+Special offer: Enjoy US$2.50 off our Exotic Fruits Tour and Barrio Transformation Tour!

 Let us share with you our love and passion for our city!
 All of our tours are run by locals (born and raised in Medellin) who are eager to share their stories and experience with you.